+This article on SQL and NoSQL comparison will throw light on the debate on advantages and limitations on each.
 Ever since the buzz of NoSQL database evolved in storing data into the NoSQL databases, I thought of exploring both the concepts to reach out to its depth.
 And it took me some time to figure out things that actually lead to the evolution the NoSQL database.

 Well it all comes down to the quest of providing best possible experience to the end users in quick, real and connected way.
 Database developers are trying to optimize things to yield better performance as the technology in storage department is changing drastically.

-Here are some basics about SQL and NoSQL database:
+Basics about SQL and NoSQL database:

 What is SQL database